ansible/workshops/exercises/ansible_engine/1-adhoc/README.md

 ## Step 1.1 - Define your Inventory

 Define your inventory.
 Inventories are crucial to Ansible as they define remote machines on which you wish to run commands or your playbook(s).
-In this lab the inventory is provided by your instructor.
+If you are running this lab as part of a prebuilt environment, the inventory should provided for you in the build (Hint: look at the hidden file `.ansible.cfg` in `/home/studentXX` on your ansible control node).
 The inventory is an ini formatted file listing your hosts, sorted in groups, additionally providing some variables.
-It looks like:
+It should looks something like:

 ```bash
 [all:vars]